vadimeisenbergibm/envoy-generic-forward-proxy/README.md

 2. From a pod with `curl` installed, perform:

-`curl forward-proxy-predefined-hosts/headers  -H "Foo: bar"`
+`curl forward-proxy-predefined-hosts/headers  -H Foo: bar`

 3. Perform: